WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 > Arrival Rate > Departure Rate

-If this simple equation is true for "short periods of time", then a system is not necessarily overloaded.
-Is your local Post Office overloaded if the arrival rate exceeds the departure rate for a 1 minute time period?
+If this simple equation is true for short periods of time, then a system is not necessarily overloaded.
+Is your local post office overloaded if the arrival rate exceeds the departure rate for a 1 minute time period?
 Usually, no.  However, what if 200 customers arrived in that one minute?

-My local Post Office is not big enough to "store" 200 customers in its queue, regardless of how quickly those customers arrived.
+My local post office is not big enough to "store" 200 customers in its queue, regardless of how quickly those customers arrived.
-If my Post Office's line fills the lobby and runs out of the door, then I call that Post Office "overloaded".
+If my post office's line fills the lobby and runs out of the door, then I call that post office overloaded.
 (And I call myself lucky not to be waiting in that line.)

 Let's look at some methods for mitigating overload conditions.
 We'll